WhiskyTangoFawks/LunarFalloutPlus/README.md

 The following default settings have now been set for you, courtesy of the bethini presets that ship with the list
    * These have been disabled by default `motion blur`, `godrays`, `lense flare`, and `depth of field`
    * `fBlendSplitDirShadow` - has been set to 0 on medium, 192 on high and ultra
-   * `iDirShadowSplits` has been set to 1 on medium, set to 3 on high and ultra
+   * `iDirShadowSplits` has been set to 1 on medium, set to 3 on high and ultra (3 is an expensive setting, but the shadows are seizure-inducing without it)
    * `fUpdateBudgetMS` - has been set to 2.4 (normally, messing with the budget settings will degrade performance, but because HighFPSPhysics is able to dynamically turn this down, this gives the scripting engine more resources, but only when it needs it)

 #### Video Memory And ENBoost